 Very early on the company implemented what is called AORTIC values, and Paterson believe these are key to its success.

 “They start with Accountability, leading to Objectivity, Respect, Teamwork, Integrity and Courage.
 These are powerful descriptors that set the tone for our high-performing organizational culture,” he explains.

 Unlike competitors who are typically global businesses with a place in the market due to the acquisition of smaller companies, Anteris’s core technologies are proprietary innovations that have taken place in Australian labs and are informed by real-world physician experiences.

 “Our ADAPT tissue science has been widely used to reconstruct the heart of thousands of congenital heart disease patients worldwide, proving that the performance characteristics are consistent with durability and longevity in the most challenging patients,” Paterson concludes.

 “Our physician partnerships are relationships that have been developed over four or five years to the point where we have global experts performing procedures and implanting our products into humans as part of our clinical development work,” Paterson says.

 “This is obviously hugely beneficial.
 They have had a very key role in developing this product as well.”

-These physician partners and commercial relationships are strongest in Australia and New York.
+These physician partners and commercial relationships are strongest in Australia and in the American state of New York.
 However, as the company is not yet commercial, its partnerships are continually developing and evolving.

-“Anteris is open to exploring partnerships with other market players and will evaluate the merits of each opportunity and how they will add value,” Wayne says.
+“Anteris is open to exploring partnerships with other market players and will evaluate the merits of each opportunity and how they will add value,” Paterson says.